-This article lists and explains important ancient Roman festivals, holidays and celebrations in alphabetical order from P through Z. Each occasion is described in more detail below.
-Links to articles listing the celebrations from A through Fe, Fg through K and L through O can be found at the bottom of this page.
+This article lists and explains important ancient Roman festivals, holidays, and celebrations in alphabetical order from P through Z. Each occasion is described in more detail below.
+Links to articles listing the celebrations from A through Fe, Fg through K, and L through O can be found at the bottom of this page.

-Ancient Roman Festivals and Holidays P–Z
+Ancient Roman Festivals and Holidays P to Z

 - Parilia: Celebrated Pales, the protector of shepherds and their flocks